 Learn how to froth milk without a frother or fancy coffee machine.
-You can use a hand-held immersion blender or a regular stand blender to make foamy frothed milk like your favorite coffee shop.
+You can use a hand-held immersion blender, a regular stand blender, or just a jar with a lid to make foamy frothed milk like your favorite coffee shop.

 These days, with more time at home and time to experiment in the kitchen, I’ve noticed a lot of people are choosing to tackle big projects like homemade bread, pasta and other cooking adventures that are challenging and, I’m sure, totally satisfying.

 And then I’m over here with the attention span of a gnat wondering how I can doctor up a box of macaroni and cheese or make soup with five pantry ingredients.
 We all handle times of uncertainty in different ways – some people write novels and some people are just happy to recall, with accuracy, what day it is.

 But, I have been tinkering and thinking about simple things that could a little brightness to each day and, for me, that’s been frothing milk for coffee.
 It’s a little thing, but somehow dressing up my plain-Jane mug of coffee with a frothy, foamy cap of milk has offered some nice moments.
 Is it at the same level of making your own sourdough starter?
 Nope.
 But, I think we should pace ourselves – we can always work up to more challenging projects.